tdb-alcorn/q2/docs/index.rst

 About the author
 ----------------

-I'm a software engineer who hacks on RL projects in my spare time.
+I'm a software engineer and I hack on RL projects in my spare time.
 My personal website and blog can be found at `tdb-alcorn.github.io
 <https://tdb-alcorn.github.io>`_.